 There is a strong tradition of Drama at Kingswood House School ranging from a Lower Prep Nativity in the school hall to a major production at the Adrian Mann Theatre, NESCOT, in February each year and plenty more in between.
 We believe that studying Drama teaches confidence, collaboration, communication and co-operation as well as the opportunity to experience the magic of the theatre.

-Pupils in Years 7 and 8 have a weekly lesson in the newly-refurbished Drama Studio working on a host of dramatic techniques and presentation skills and we are intending to offer Drama as a GCSE option from September 2020.
-Our new professional stage-lighting system will enable students to become involved in the technical aspects of theatre as well as acting on stage.
-Alongside Drama, and as well as related curriculum and theatre trips, we offer opportunities to participate in a large-scale performance every year – most recently Peter Pan (complete with a flying scene!), Oliver! and the world première of Piers Chater Robinson’s new show Tales of Hamelin.
-We give boys the chance to work at a professional venue, with all the facilities that entails, for the final week of rehearsals and performances.
+Pupils in Years 7 and 8 have a weekly lesson in the newly-refurbished Drama Studio and main hall working on a host of dramatic techniques and presentation skills.
+We now offer GCSE Drama as an option due to increased demand for the subject.
+Our new professional stage-lighting system enables students to become involved in the technical aspects of theatre as well as acting on stage.
+Alongside Drama, and as well as related curriculum and theatre trips, we offer opportunities to participate in a large-scale performance every year, from Peter Pan (complete with a flying scene) and Oliver!
+To the world première of Piers Chater Robinson’s new show Tales of Hamelin, Pandemonium and Treasure Island. in 2021 we are excited to be back in the theatre performing Bob Carltons jukebox musical Return to the Forbidden Planet.
+We give all pupils the chance to work at a professional venue, with all the facilities that entails, for the final week of rehearsals and performances.
 This means the cast can immerse themselves in the full theatrical experience.
 Furthermore, children are encouraged to pursue LAMDA Speech and Drama qualifications individually or in small groups.
-Younger boys can participate in Junior Drama Club and “Play in a Day” workshops.

 Kingswood House boasts a strong record of success in terms of Drama Scholarships and All-Rounder Exhibitions to our own Senior Years as well as other Senior Schools.